 With some providers, they manage their partner panels in financial ways.
-So, partner panels make a decision whether to help on a study by analyzing the relationship of specs, open quotas and the CPI being offered.
-It's not uncommon where an offer CPI from your provider to a subcontracted third-party panel changes toward the end of field which then increases what sample is sent to your survey.
+So, partner panels make a decision whether to help on a study by analyzing the relationship of specs, open quotas, and the CPI offered.
+It’s not uncommon where an offer CPI from your provider to a subcontracted third-party panel changes toward the end of field, which then increases what sample is sent to your survey.

 Panel providers now have a variety of acquisition methods when it comes to supplemental partner sources.
 API connections between sample technologies are now more common.
-Some of these are push, others pull, etc. Some have panel owner checks in place which makes this more semi-automated than fully.
-As a result, there could be other levers in existing connections that can boost volume on a single survey that may kick in with a simple email or phone call.
+Some of these are push; others pull, etc. Some have panel owner checks in place, which makes this more semi-automated than fully.
+As a result, other levers in existing connections could boost volume on a single survey that may kick in with a simple email or phone call.

-Generally not desirable, but this is often effective and well-proven way to boost traffic.
+Generally not desirable, but this is often an effective and well-proven way to boost traffic.

 Many panels have portals where respondents can manage their incentives and access current survey offers.
-These portals often have sections where all current survey opportunities are presented in what's called a survey wall, or "Offerwall".
-This, like the email blast earlier, also see a dynamic where a survey's total starts are impacted by where it sits on the wall.
+These portals often have sections where all current survey opportunities are presented in what’s called a survey wall, or “Offerwall.”
+This, like the email blast earlier, also sees a dynamic where a survey’s total starts are impacted by where it sits on the wall.

 And yes, more email invitations for this particular project.

 Finally, Yes!
-Some panels still just use the old fashioned approach of just sending a large batch of direct invites to speed up the pace toward the end of field.
+Some panels still use the old-fashioned approach of sending a large batch of direct invites to speed up the pace toward the end of field.

-It's just not as simple as sending out a bigger batch of email invitations anymore.
-In order to ensure consistent project success, absolutely begin with a terrific field plan, but you'll also need to ensure your partner is an effective adaptor when a project's field conditions change.
-Work with a partner who knows how to navigate the dynamics in play so you can stay on time and on budget.
+It’s just not as simple as sending out a bigger batch of email invitations anymore.
+To ensure consistent project success, absolutely begin with a terrific field plan, but you’ll also need to confirm your partner is an effective adaptor when a project’s field conditions change.
+Work with a partner who knows how to navigate the dynamics in play so you can stay on time and budget.